DevExpress-Examples/obsolete-xaf-how-to-generate-a-sequential-and-user-friendly-identifier-field-within-an-xpo-business/Readme.md

 <!-- default badges end -->
 <!-- default file list -->

-# Generate a sequential user-friendly identifier field in XPO business class
+# XAF XPO - How to Generate a Sequential User-friendly Identifier Field

-This example illustrates one of the possible approaches to implement a user-friendly identifier field with sequential values.
+This example illustrates one of the possible approaches to implement a user-friendly identifier field with sequential values in an XPO business class.

 ## Scenario